Hilbert space inner products for PT-symmetric Su-Schrieffer-Heeger models: Abstract

 \section{Abstract}

-A Su-Schrieffer-Heeger model with added $\mathscr{PT}$-symmetric boundary term is studied in the framework of pseudo-hermitian quantum mechanics.
-For two special cases $\lambda=0$ and $\gamma=0$, a complete set of pseudometrics $\mathcal{P}^{(k)}$ is constructed in closed form.
+A Su-Schrieffer-Heeger model with added PT-symmetric boundary term is studied in the framework of pseudo-hermitian quantum mechanics.
+For two carefully chosen special cases, a complete set of pseudometrics is constructed in closed form.
 When complemented with a condition of positivity, the pseudometrics determine all the physical inner products of the considered model.